-This route is better than Hoodwink and one of the best multipitch climbs of its grade in Tuolumne.
+One of the best trad multipitch climbs of its grade in Tuolumne.
 Varied and sustained climbing with great position and excellent exposure combined with good protection makes it super fun.

 Pitch 2 ascends moderate climbing right past two pins and two bolts.
-At the second bolt, improbable thin face climbing leads left past 5.9+ with a nice mantle finish then head up past a third bolt to a bolted belay.
-Don Reid shows a gear belay 30 feet above this, but the person leading pitch 3 will be thankful to have the extra gear if you belay at the bolts.
+At the second bolt, improbable thin face climbing leads hard left past 5.9+ with a nice mantle finish then head up past a third bolt to a bolted belay.
+Either belay at the bolt anchor or continue up to the left side of the pitch 3 roof and make a gear belay.

-Pitch 4 is the business, a clean short thin finger crack with good gear, sweet exposure, beautiful jams leads to easy climbing and a gear belay on a nice ledge, 5.10-.
+Pitch 4 is the business, a clean short thin finger crack with good, tricky to place gear, sweet exposure, beautiful jams leads to easy climbing and a gear belay on a nice ledge, 5.10-.

-Pitch 5 takes the easy corner to low angle and minimally protected face climbing which ends at a bolted belay, 5.6.
+Pitch 5 takes the easy corner to low angle and minimally protected face climbing which ends at a bolted belay, 5.6R.

-Continue up fourth class to begin the down climb.
+Continue up unprotected fourth class slab to begin the down climb.

 This route starts on the south face of Harlequin Dome sharing the same first pitch as Hoodwink.
 To descend, walk down west to the gully between Harlequin and Stately Pleasure Dome and follow a faint trail down.
 The descent is easy and safe and should take about 15 minutes back to your pack.

 Protection should include small stoppers to 2-1/2 inch cams.
-Emphasize 1 inch to 2 inch cams for pitch 1 and 3.
-No micro nuts are needed.
-Double ropes may help on pitch 2 and 3 to reduce rope drag.
+Emphasize 1 inch to 2 inch cams and long slings for the roof traverse/undercling.

 BETA PHOTO: End of the 5.9 roof.